Conformal prediction beyond exchangeability: Theory

-To complement these lower bounds on coverage, it is also possible to verify, for the nonexchangeable split and full conformal methods, the procedures do not substantially overcover---that is, the coverage probability is not much larger than $1-\alpha$.
-We address this in Appendix~\ref{app:overcover}.
+To complement the results in the last subsection, it is also possible to verify, for the nonexchangeable conformal method, that the procedure does not substantially overcover---that is, under mild deviations from exchangeability, our method is not overly conservative.